John Richter

 John Fritz Richter (March 12, 1937 – March 1, 1983) was an American basketball player.
 He attended Frankford High School in Philadelphia.

-A 6'9" forward from North Carolina State University, Richter played one season (1959–60) in the NBA as a member of the Boston Celtics.
-He averaged 4.3 points per game and earned an NBA Championship ring when the Celtics defeated the St. Louis Hawks in the 1960 NBA Finals.
+A 6'9" power forward from North Carolina State University, Richter played one season (1959–60) in the National Basketball Association (NBA) as a member of the Boston Celtics.
+He averaged 4.3 points per game and earned an NBA championship ring when the Celtics defeated the St. Louis Hawks in the 1960 NBA Finals.

-Following his NBA career, Richter moved to the Eastern Basketball Association playing for the Sunbury Mercuries in Sunbury, Pennsylvania.
+Following his NBA career, Richter moved to the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) playing for the Sunbury Mercuries in Sunbury, Pennsylvania.
 Richter possessed a formidable hook shot and was frequently one of the EBA's top rebounders.
+He was selected to the All-EPBL/EBA First Team in 1969 and 1971.